anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

   A list of lines in the format of ydb 'call-in' files required by ``ydb_ci()``.
   If the string contains ``:`` it is considered to be the call-in specification itself;
   otherwise it is treated as the filename of a call-in file to be opened and read.

+* ``debug``:
+  When neither false nor nil, tell Lua not to delete the temporary preprocessed call-in table file it created.
+  The name of this file will be stored in the ``__ci_filename`` field of the returned table.

 :Returns: